dtcarls/fantasy_football_chat_bot/README.md

 - LEAGUE_YEAR: ESPN League year to look at (2020 by default)
 - TIMEZONE: The timezone that the messages will look to send in.
 (America/New_York by default)
 - INIT_MSG: The message that the bot will say when it is started (“Hi” by default, can be blank for no message)
+- TOP_HALF_SCORING: If set to True, when standings are posted on Wednesday it will also include top half scoring wins
 - ESPN_S2: Used for private leagues.
 See [Private Leagues Section](#private-leagues) for documentation
 - SWID: Used for private leagues.
 See [Private Leagues Section](#private-leagues) for documentation
 - ESPN_USERNAME: Used for private leagues.
 See [Private Leagues Section](#private-leagues) for documentation **Experimental, currently not working**